kubermatic/kubermatic/docs/proposals/addon-controller.md

 The current approaches to deploy and manage addons withing user clusters comes with several downsides:

-*   1 addon-manager pod per user cluster
+*   One addon-manager pod per user cluster
 *   Only limited to kube-system namespace
 *   No templating
 *   No way of deploying just a subset of all addons.
 All clusters always get the same manifests

 The idea is to make the addon deployment more configurable.

-With the new addon-controller, we archive that:
+With the new addon-controller, we achieve that:

 *   Offers templating
 *   A resource can be in any namespace